safoun10/Foodie-Fiesta-Client/README.md

 - Fully responsive design for mobile and desktop
 - Navbar with brand name and navigation options
 - Chef section with 6 cards showing chef data and a view recipe button
-- Featured job section with see all jobs button
 - View recipe page will redirect to recipe section
 - 404 page
 - Blog page with answering questions